varmor/Varun-More/index.md

 # **🔬** Volunteering experience

+## T&P Co-Coordinator

+_**A.C.I.T.E.S  (G H Raisoni College of Engineering and Management)** , Pune – (November 2021 - Present)_

+- Coordinate with the Dean of GHRCEM's Training and Placement Cell.
+- Create numerous mock interviews and quizzes reports.
+- Establish a link between students and the Training and Placement Cell.

 ## General Secretary

 _**Student’s Association of Artificial Intelligence (G H Raisoni College of Engineering and Management)** , Pune – (November 2021 - Present)_

-- My role as a General Secretary is to cultivate a community of students who are interested in learning technical skills.
+- Lead a team of 12 colleagues, handling all aspects of local team management.
+- Coordinating and establishing effective communication between students and faculty for various college activities/events.
-- Provide student with a platform and mentors with help from the College Faculty, to seek those skills.
+- Provide students with a platform and mentors with help from the College Faculty, to seek Technical, Non-Technical skills.
+- Organised an institute-level workshop on "Personality Development" at the institutional level.
+- Convened a seminar on "Biostatistics and Analytics Applications" at the institutional level.
+- Coordinated and oversaw a departmental "Research Writing" activity.

 ## **Students Council Members**